davs3275/sbs/med/collier.md

 quite played.
 Besides, there is in him nothing servile or affected
-; he neither attaches himself too closely to others, nor keeps aloof from them ; he is neither responsible to them, nor does he avoid them.
+; he neither attaches himself too closely to others, nor keeps aloof from them; he is neither responsible to them, nor does he avoid them.

 ---